muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 In contrast, MUON does *not* require that a mapping exist from every value of an external data model to MUON, in particular types that are like opaque pointers to memory addresses which don't meaningfully serialize.
-MUON also does require that any value which a data model supports generating a MUON parsing unit from must be losslessly round-trippable, that when one generates MUON from said value, and then turns around and parses that MUON with the same model, it will be parsed as the exact same value.
+MUON also *does* require that any value which a data model supports generating a MUON parsing unit from must be losslessly round-trippable, that when one generates MUON from said value, and then turns around and parses that MUON with the same model, it will be parsed as the exact same value.
-Note that the **Article** possrep is the idiomatic way for an external data model to represent "new" types as MUON in a consistent way.

-Each MUON possrep is of exactly one of these 3 kinds:
+Each MUON possrep is of exactly one of these 2 kinds:
-*algebraic possrep*, *primary possrep*, *secondary possrep*.
+*algebraic possrep*, *non-algebraic possrep*.

-An *algebraic possrep* has no syntax of its own and just exists as a concept defined in terms of the union of 0..N other possreps, and in practice any reference to an algebraic possrep is just a shorthand for referring to a set of the possreps it is defined in terms of.
+An *algebraic possrep* has no format of its own and just exists as a concept defined in terms of the union of 0..N other possreps, and in practice any reference to an algebraic possrep is just a shorthand for referring to a set of the possreps it is defined in terms of.

-A *critical algebraic possrep* is one that is of critical universal importance in theory and practice to even the simplest possible versions of a type system and should always be included, at least if it is a type system that has any concept of overlapping or generic types.
 There are exactly 2 of these:

 - **Any**
 - **None**

-A *folding algebraic possrep* is one that exists to provide a definition shorthand where a context may conceptually require an artifact of possrep X but, in order to be more terse and friendly for programmers, the context would also accept an artifact of possrep Y when it is already the case that an artifact of possrep X can optionally be defined wholly in terms of an artifact of possrep Y; in that case, an explicit Y by itself is is an implicit X that will be produced from Y.
-There is exactly 1 of these:

-- **Fractional**

-A *primary possrep* is a member of the reasonable minimum set of MUON possreps that bootstraps every syntax.
-Each one is of exactly one of these 2 kinds:  *simple primary possrep*, *collective primary possrep*.
+A *non-algebraic possrep* does have a format of its own.
+Each one is of exactly one of these 2 kinds:  *simple possrep*, *collective possrep*.
-No primary possrep is defined in terms of any other possrep, it is conceptually opaque.
-Every syntax must have a reasonably uncomplicated format for each primary possrep that is disjoint from the formats of all other primary possreps, and typically there would be a simple literal or simple system-defined data type corresponding directly to each one.
+No non-algebraic possrep is defined in terms of any other possrep, it is conceptually opaque.
+Every syntax must have a reasonably uncomplicated format for each non-algebraic possrep that is disjoint from the formats of all other non-algebraic possreps, and typically there would be a simple literal or system-defined data type corresponding directly to each one.

-A *simple primary possrep* has a strictly non-recursive definition, and never is expressed in terms of **Any** components directly or indirectly, and typically corresponds to the concept of a single non-collective item.
+A *simple possrep* has a strictly non-recursive definition, and never is expressed in terms of **Any** components directly or indirectly, and typically corresponds to the concept of a single non-collective item.
 There are exactly 8 of these: